khanonjs/khanon.js-website/public/docs/3-scenes-overview.md

 Use Khanon.js to create and destroy elements.
 For the rest feel free to modify whatever you need in the scene.

 # Scene Maps
-To facilitate the job of composing the scene, Khanon.js provides different kind of scene maps.
+To facilitate the job of composing the scene, Khanon.js provides different types of scene maps.
 A scene map is a decorated class that defines the composition of a scene.
 From the simpler [Sprite](https://khanonjs.com/api-docs/modules/decorators_sprite_map.html) or [Mesh](https://khanonjs.com/api-docs/modules/decorators_mesh_map.html) maps of first Khanon.js version, to complex compositions like horizontal/vertical scroll maps, isometric maps, 3D FPS maps, and many more that will come in further versions.
 Each one with its own way of definition, implementation, and interactions.

 # Scene States
 Aside from the visual aspect, the scene also controls what to do based on each event or notification received.
 From the beginning, to its development, to its end, just like a story, the scene state controls what's coming up after every relevant event.
 Within a state it is possible to spawn or destroy Actors, play a scene action, end the scene and change of screen, etc.